Q. What is Sweetie®?

 Q. What new flavors are coming out?

-A. Five new flavors, including Vanilla, Salted Caramel, Mango Passionfruit, Coffee and Blueberries n Cream are being launched in the summer of 2018.
+A. There are five flavors, including Vanilla, Salted Caramel, Mango Passionfruit, Coffee and Blueberries n Cream.
 Sweetie® always welcomes suggestions for the next new flavor from our Sweetie® fans.